The name of the club is the Hobbits Hole Roleplaying Club.

 Members must confirm in writing which position they would like to be considered for.

-At the AGM in March all members will vote on who will fill the officer roles.
+At the AGM all members will vote on who will fill the officer roles.
 If nobody has volunteered to take a particular role and the current officer has resigned then members can nominate themselves at the AGM.